 You can use your food processor or blender to grind the dehydrated milk into powder if the dried milk is too thick to crumble.

-Once you have flakes that resembled manufactured powdered milk, simply put them in a Mason jar or vacuum sealed bag, and store until you are ready to use.
+Once you have flakes that resembled manufactured powdered milk, simply put them in a Mason jar or vacuum-sealed bag, and store them until you are ready to use.

 I use the attachment that came with the vacuum sealing machine to also seal the Mason jars as extra protection against moisture.

-1. Preheat the oven to 150 degrees – many ovens will not go down to a temperature this low.
+- Preheat the oven to 150 °F (65 °C).
+Many ovens will not go down to a temperature this low.

-7. Run the dried milk through your food processor or blender and store as noted above.
+- Run the dried milk through your food processor or blender and store it as noted above.

 Reconstituting Powdered Milk

-Add milk slowly, about 1 teaspoon at a time, when reconstituting dehydrated milk to help ensure you do not end up with far too watery of a milk product – and risk ruining your recipes.
+Add milk slowly, about 1 teaspoon at a time, to help ensure you don’t end up with far too watery of a milk product – and risk ruining your recipes.

 Reconstituted Milk Conversion Chart